 Research from 2018 suggests that health data is the second most at-risk type of information after social security numbers.
 In 2019, there have been more than 25 million patient records affected.

-It’s also very important to point out that out of all hospital data breaches, 53 percent originated within the establishment itself.
-What’s even more troublesome is the fact that for most hospitals, more than a month passed from the initial hack attack/breach to its detection.
+It’s also imperative to point out that 53 percent originated within the establishment itself out of all hospital data breaches.
+What’s even more troublesome is that for most hospitals, more than a month passed from the initial hack attack/breach to its detection.

 Why Do Hackers Target Hospitals?